outpostHQ/website/content/storybook/base-syntax.md

 ## Customize styles

 It seems that our button is not enough internal space.
-We can add it by increasing a horizonal padding.
+We can add it by increasing a horizontal padding.

 Also, it would be nice to have a ==pointer== cursor on the button: